Disclosure: This post contains affiliate links, meaning we may receive a small commission, at no cost to you, if you make a purchase.

 1. American Dirt – Jeanine Cummins

-American Dirt is a New York Times bestseller and Oprah Book Club selection.
-The story follows a woman named Lydia, who lives in Acapulco with her son and husband, who works as a journalist.
+American Dirt is a gripping New York Times bestseller and Oprah Book Club selection as it tells the story of Lydia, her son Luca and their life in Acapulco.

 2. The Lost Apothecary – Sarah Penner